hscho-altibase/hibernate-orm/ALTIBASE_DIALECT_PORTING.md

         ./org/hibernate/dialect/AltibaseDialect.class
         ./org/hibernate/dialect/pagination/AltibaseLimitHandler.class
         ./org/hibernate/tool/schema/extract/internal/SequenceInformationExtractorAltibaseDatabaseImpl.class

+4. Delete the *.java files or move them to another directory so that the Altibase Dialet java source is not included in the jar file.

 ### Port the AltibaseDialect class to a Hibernate jar file
 Make a new jar file using the newly compiled AltibaseDialect classes.